Rekihyt/Sifu/README.md

   - Stdlib functions
     - multi entries (`=>`) and multi triemap matches (`::`).
-These are implemented by continuously appending a single var match of the current scope until the top of the scope is reached (each key in the pattern is matched)
+These are implemented by continuously appending a single var match of the current scope until the top of the scope is reached (each pattern in the trie is matched)
   - Values and Variables
     - variables are just entries `x -> 2` and match anything